Emydocephalus ijimae

-Emydocephalus ijimae, also called Ijima's sea snake and turtleheaded sea snake, is a species of snake in the family Elapidae.
-The species occurs in East Asia, in the shallow coastal waters of the Northwest Pacific Ocean.
-E. ijimae feed exclusively on the eggs of coral reef fishes, which makes them an important predator for maintaining a healthy coral reef ecosystem.
+Emydocephalus ijimae, commonly known as Ijima's sea snake and turtlehead sea snake, is a species of snake in the family Elapidae.
+The species occurs in East Asia, in the shallow coastal waters of the north-western Pacific Ocean.
+E. ijimae feeds exclusively on the eggs of coral reef fishes, which makes it an important predator for maintaining a healthy coral reef ecosystem.

 Etymology

 The specific name, ijimae, is in honor of Japanese zoologist Isao Ijima (1861–1921).

 Geographic range

-E. ijimae is found on the coasts of China, Japan (including the Ryukyu Islands), and Taiwan.
+E. ijimae is found off the coasts of China, Japan (including the Ryukyu Islands), and Taiwan.